isc-projects/bind9/doc/notes/notes-current.rst

 - The statistics channel now includes counters that indicate the number of currently connected TCP IPv4/IPv6 clients. :gl:`#4425`

+- Added RESOLVER.ARPA to the built in empty zones. :gl:`#4580`

 Removed Features
 ~~~~~~~~~~~~~~~~